coccoinomane/crabada.py/README.md

 # To do

+* Allow to specify contract and ABI ovverriding props
 * Use cron library to schedule scripts
 * Write reinforcement script
 * Validate config values from .env